GSA/digitalgov.gov/content/posts/2016-11-03-applying-customer-service-metrics-to-improve-customer-experience-cx.md

   - metrics
 ---

 Lately, I’ve looked at how a government agency measures a customer’s experience.
 It’s such a complex topic that I would need more than one blog to discuss the nuances behind it.
 In my last blog, I examined and brokedown three types of </span>[<span style="font-weight: 400">customer service metrics</span>](https://www.WHATEVER/2016/08/05/csat-nps-ces-3-easy-ways-to-measure-customer-experience-cx/)<span style="font-weight: 400">: customer satisfaction (CSAT), Net Promoter Score (NPS), and Customer Effort Score (CES).
-This one is about identifying how easy it is to work with your organization and discover ways to improve service delivery.</p> {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-380-Business-Target-Abstract-jauhari1-iStock-Thinkstock-498613131-Converted.jpg" alt="Business target abstract." %}
+This one is about identifying how easy it is to work with your organization and discover ways to improve service delivery.</p> {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-380-Business-Target-Abstract-jauhari1-iStock-Thinkstock-498613131-Converted.jpg" alt="Business target abstract." caption="" >}}

 <p>
   Again, I spoke with Kelly J. Ohaver, Customer Experience Manager from the City of Centennial, Colorado to learn how to apply these measurements.